- Public Library

 - Analyze rate-of-change functions to calculate net change and total accumulation in physical contexts like fluid flow and population growth.

 - An artist is designing a glass sculpture.
-The side profile of the base is defined by the curve y = sqrt(x) from x = 0 to
+The side profile of the base is defined by the curve y = sqrt(x) from x = 0 to x = 4 feet.
+Calculate the area of this cross-section in square feet.

-- Find the volume of the solid generated when the region bounded by y = 9 - x^2 and y = 0 is revolved around the y-axis using the Shell Method.
+- Find the volume of the solid generated when the region bounded by y = 9 - x^2 and y = 0 is revolved around the y-axis, using the Shell Method.

-Use this worksheet in your classroom, it's completely free!
+Try it nowUse this worksheet in your classroom, it's completely free!

 Try this worksheetEdit worksheetDownload as PDFSave to your library